Aviah/one-click-django-server/README.md

 5. Files will be avaialble for the site, in the static_root directory, served directly by Nginx (by a location alias config)

 Note: django also supports serving static files from an application's  directory, see django docs
+Note: django will pick any other static resource using the "static" url or directory.
+However, for non js, css, it helps to use different URL and directory, as follows.

+## Non js/css pre-prepared resources:

+1. Files are served from media_resources/ directory, both for runserver , or via Nginx
+2. Files will be available in 127.0.0.1:8000 in django dev server when DEBUG=True
+3. Refernces to in templates should use {{ MEDIA_RES_URL }} (see base_home.html)
+4. Favicon is also served from this directory, the file is media_resources/favicon.ico (see base.html )
+5. In production, or production testing the files are served from the same directory.
+6. Do not replace files with other files with same name, since browsers may still show the older files from cache

+## Uploads:
+1. Files are served from media_uploads/ directory, both for runserver , or via Nginx
+2. Uploads are configured with MEDIA_URL and MEDIA_ROOT, django's settings for uploaded files, see django docs

 ## Templates: